 Among roadside attractions, Wall Drug is an icon: the granddaddy of tourist traps.

 South of the Border, The Thing?, the kitschy cosmopolis that sprouted around Niagara Falls: all of them owe a debt to Wall Drug.
-While the designation of "tourist trap" is certainly pejorative, the nearly 80-year-old Wall Drug wears the title proudly.
+While the designation of “tourist trap” is certainly pejorative, the 80+-year-old Wall Drug wears the title proudly.

 Wall Drug started simply enough when Ted Hustead purchased the South Dakota town of Wall’s drugstore in 1931.
 But it was Ted’s wife Dorothy who hit upon the idea that changed not just the drugstore, but the entire 231-person town of Wall.
 The idea: ice water.